-Schizophrenia is a mental disorder currently affecting a little more than 1% of the worldwide population.
+Schizophrenia is a mental disorder that currently affects a little more than 1% of the worldwide population.
 Those who suffer from it often have difficulty discerning between reality and fantasy.
-They often hallucinate and withdraw themselves from social interactions.
-Their thoughts are frequently disordered and illogical.
+They often hallucinate and withdraw themselves from social interactions, and their thoughts are frequently disordered and illogical.
 Those who live with the disorder face the risk of experiencing schizophrenic episodes which may cause them to harm themselves or others.
-Schizophrenics are much more likely to attempt suicide than those in the general population.
+Individuals with schizophrenia are much more likely to attempt suicide than those without the disorder.
 Despite popular belief, schizophrenics are not often violent against others.
 Most often, they are withdrawn and prefer solitude.
 There currently is no cure for any of the varying types of schizophrenic disorders.
-However, many schizophrenics are able to live fairly independent lives depending upon the severity of their symptoms.
-With medication, most schizophrenics are able to have some control over the disorder.
+However, many individuals who struggle can live fairly independent lives depending upon the severity of their symptoms.
+With medication, people with schizophrenia can have some control over the disorder.

-It is estimated that approximately 28% of schizophrenics live independently, 20% live in group homes, and about 25% live with family members.
+It’s estimated that approximately 28% of people with schizophrenia live independently, 20% live in group homes, and about 25% live with family members.
 Sadly, the remaining 27% percent are either homeless, living in jails or prisons, or living in hospitals or nursing homes.
-Many researchers believe that half of all persons with severe psychiatric illnesses, including schizophrenic disorders, are left untreated.
-Reasons for this may include the general public’s ignorance about where to seek help and the high cost of treatment.
+Many researchers believe that half of all individuals with severe psychiatric illnesses, including schizophrenic disorders, are left untreated.
+Reasons for this may be because individuals don’t know about their treatment options as well as the high cost of treatment.
 Also, some mentally ill people believe that they can solve the problem on their own without seeking medical treatment.
-One thing to remember about schizophrenia is that there is no cure for the disorder.
-Those affected by it must endure a life-long battle.
-Living independently with the disease does not mean living in complete isolation and control over one’s well-being.
-Schizophrenics must be surrounded by a community that they can trust.
+One thing to remember about schizophrenia is that there’s no cure for the disorder.
+However, living independently with the disease doesn’t mean living in complete isolation.
+It’s vital for individuals with schizophrenia to be surrounded by a community that they can trust.

 Subtypes of Schizophrenia

 One of the most well-known types of schizophrenia is paranoid schizophrenia.
-Paranoid schizophrenics often hallucinate and have deluded thoughts.
-They can quickly become hostile if they feel they are being threatened or conspired against.
+Individuals with paranoid schizophrenia often hallucinate and have deluded thoughts.
+They can quickly become hostile if they feel they’re being threatened or conspired against.

-Catatonic schizophrenics often display disturbed movements.
-They sometimes repetitively perform the same futile movements.
-Repetitive movement is also seen frequently in those with obsessive compulsive disorder.
-Catatonic schizophrenics may sometimes make unusual facial movements or expressions and unusual movement of their limbs, which can be mistaken for dyskinesia.
-Sometimes catatonic schizophrenics mimic body movements of others or obsessively repeat what others say.
-These behaviors are also seen in Tourettes syndrome.
+Individuals with catatonic schizophrenia often display disturbed movements.
+They sometimes repetitively perform the same futile movements, make unusual facial movements or expressions, and may move their limbs in an unusual manner, which can be mistaken for dyskinesia.
+People with catatonic schizophrenia may also mimic the body movements of others or obsessively repeat what others say.

 Patients are said to display the residual subtype of schizophrenia when symptoms are no longer prominent.
 The patient may still show some signs of the illness, but the symptoms have declined in comparison to the severest forms of schizophrenia.

-Undifferentiated schizophrenics show symptoms that are not easily categorized.
-The patient may exhibit symptoms of all of the other sub-types of schizophrenia with no discernible pattern.
+People with undifferentiated schizophrenia show symptoms that aren’t easily categorized as they may exhibit symptoms of all of the other subtypes of schizophrenia with no discernible pattern.
 For example, the undifferentiated variety may sometimes show signs of paranoia, but at other times they may show stronger signs of being catatonic.

 How to Live Independently with Schizophrenia

-Regular visits to mental health professionals, taking prescribed medications on time, every time, and joining a support group are the three most important things a schizophrenic should do to help control their disorder.
-Psychiatrists are able to prescribe new meds that may combat symptoms more effectively.
-Psychologists and counselors can evaluate how well patients are adapting to their environment and make recommendations for non-medicinal treatment.
-Joining a group therapy session or support group provides a community for schizophrenics to lean on and learn from.
+Regular visits to mental health professionals, taking prescribed medications, and joining a support group are important for individuals struggling with schizophrenia.
+Psychiatrists can prescribe medication to combat symptoms more effectively.
+Additionally, psychologists and counselors can evaluate how well patients are adapting to their environment and make recommendations for non-medicinal treatment.
+And joining a group therapy session or support group provides a community for schizophrenics to lean on and learn from.
 Interacting with a community of schizophrenics will provide a network of people that understand symptoms and are able to provide suggestions if and when the disorder spirals out of control.
 Family members of schizophrenics should also stay involved in the lives of their mentally ill loved ones.
 Family members are familiar with the patient and are able to tell when something is wrong.

 Risks of Living Independently with Schizophrenia